 The Bram Fischer Memorial Lecture

 The Bram Fischer Memorial Lecture in its current format was founded in 2007 (a previous incarnation of the lecture was established in 1989 and ran for a number of years).
 It was initially hosted by New College, where Bram Fischer was a Rhodes Scholar (New College, 1931).
 Since 2011, it has been hosted by Rhodes House.
-The lecture is organised by a committee that includes Dr Nic Cheeseman, Dr Yvonne Malan, and the Warden of Rhodes House.
-The late Lord Joffe, the instructing solicitor for Nelson Mandela’s defence team at the Rivonia trial, also helped establish the lecture.
+The Lecture is organised by a Committee that includes the Warden, Dr Elizabeth Kiss, Professor Catherine O’Regan (Rhodes Trustee), Justice Edwin Cameron (South Africa-at-Large & Keble 1976), Dr Yvonne Malan and Julie Knight (Rhodes Trust).
 From its inception, the lecture has received kind support from the African Studies Centre.

 The Life of Bram Fischer